poorting/duckdb_dissector_poc/README.md

 ## Bigger, faster

-Pcaps around 10 to 20 MB size are fairly comparable in speed (after all: conversion needs to happen in both cases and these sizes are easily loaded in memory).
-Still: processing by duckdb is faster than Panda dataframes for the types of operations performed (2 to 4 times as fast on average).
+Pcaps around 10 to 20 MB size are fairly comparable in speed; after all: conversion needs to happen in both cases and the conversions are the biggest time consumers.
+The time spent on analysis is an order of magnitude smaller.
+Still, duckdb is about 2 to 5 times faster than Panda dataframes when it comes to the actual analysis (even though the net effect is only a few hundred milliseconds to a few seconds).

 For bigger files the differences get more dramatic: